 Like many far-sighted businessmen during this era, Kimball recognized that his hopes for the creation of a permanent settlement in National City depended upon his ability to procure a railroad link for his fledgling city.
 As early as 1869, Kimball corresponded with railroad officials in an attempt to interest them in his plan.
 After several unsuccessful singular attempts, Kimball joined with city fathers in San Diego to work toward that common goal for the San Diego Bay area.
 In 1879 it was decided that Kimball would represent the committee's interests with railroad officials, and to this end he traveled east in June of 1879.
 Kimball ascertained that his best hope for success lay with the Atchison, Topeka and the Santa Fe Railroad Company which was determined to run rails from the East Coast to the Pacific Ocean, but had not yet committed to a specific area for their West Coast terminus.
 Kimball had been corresponding with Tom Nickerson, president of the Santa Fe, since March of 1879.
 It would take another full year of negotiations, however, until the Santa Fe organization would agree to a separate railroad.
 The California Southern Railroad was chartered on October 12, 1880 by the stock holders of the Santa Fe Railroad.
-The board of directors of the California Southern Railroad was identical to the board of directors of the Santa Fe Railroad with the exception of Frank Kimball, who sat only on the California Southern Railroad's board of directors.
+The board of directors of the California Southern Railroad with the exception of Frank Kimball, who sat only on the California Southern Railroad's board of directors.

-Section 8 Page 3 Station and General Office, California Southern Railroad National City, San Diego County, California
+Station and General Office, California Southern Railroad National City, San Diego County, California